carpentries/lesson-development-training/episodes/narrative.md

 It is common for lessons to include a dataset that is used in examples and discussed throughout.
 This can help you maintain a narrative flow and make the lesson feel more authentic.
-Even if your topic doesn't require a dataset, deciding on a consistent narrative will help create a flow between lessons and reduce cognitive load for learners.
+Even if your topic doesn't require a dataset, deciding on a consistent narrative will help create a flow between episodes and reduce cognitive load for learners.

 :::::::::::::::::::::::::::::::::::::::::: callout